o3de/o3de.org/content/docs/user-guide/features/platforms/android/reference.md

 `--deploy-android-attempt-libs-only`
  Push only the changed native libraries\.
 If `deploy_android_executable` is enabled, it takes precedence if the executable was modified\.
 This option is ignored if `deploy_android_clean_device` is enabled\.
 This argument only works when deploying to a rooted device\.

-## Lumberyard project settings for Android {#android-reference-project-settings}
+## O3DE project settings for Android {#android-reference-project-settings}

- As part of every Lumberyard project, there is a settings file that describes the application and per\-project build settings\.
+ As part of every O3DE project, there is a settings file that describes the application and per\-project build settings\.
 This file is located at `lumberyard_install_dir/dev/project-name/project.json`\.
 Within the JSON dictionary contained in this file is the key `android_settings`, with a value of a JSON dictionary that contains the settings used by your project when building and deploying for Android\.

 **`package_name`**
  Android application package identifier\.
 Used for generating the project\-specific Java activity class and as part of `AndroidManifest.xml`\.
 The identifier must be in reverse domain name format\.